projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_up2.rst

      $ make menuconfig

-   Set the ``Hypervisor mode`` option to ``Partition mode``, and depending on the serial port you are using, enter its MMIO address to the configuration menu as shown in this screenshot.
+   Set the ``Hypervisor mode`` option to ``Partition mode``, and depending on the serial port you are using, enter its BDF to the configuration menu as shown in this screenshot.
 Finally, save the configuration.

    .. figure:: images/menuconfig-partition-mode.png